ChuhuaW/tic-tac-GO_ZERO/README.md

 Run ```interactive.py``` to play with bot

-Github won't allow me to upload files larger than 100m, so the tree files are being uploaded to my drive.
+Github won't allow me to upload files larger than 100m, so the tree files are being uploaded to my drive (https://drive.google.com/drive/folders/1vE3MYp9PL4OJQtgGJCvPlA3P4ztNKWeP?usp=sharing).
 Simply download ```mct``` folder and put it here.
-Link:(uploading)

 I will add more details later.